CavallucciMartina/TOD/README.md

 This software is a Java implementation of a personal manager.
 This program is a free software, you can redistribute and/or modify it.
 It was developed for the course of Object-Oriented Programming

+## I took care of the branch view.